axelrogg/ohmly/docs/mechanical-analysis.md

 -   **Zone B**: moderate ice load
 -   **Zone C**: heavy ice load

-> [!Note]
+!!!
+Note
-> Attempting to compute ice load in Zone A will raise an error, as ice is not
-> defined in that zone by the regulation.
+    Attempting to compute ice load in Zone A will raise an error, as ice is not defined in that zone by the regulation.

 ### Wind Load